Spyrosgirl/cs386-a2.2/team.md

 # I am Milana, a Data Science major at NAU.
 My favorite color is green and I moved a lot growing up!

 ## Dayra Quinonez
+# I am majoring in Software Engineering and minoring in the Spanish language.
+I love listening to music.